-Sometimes an advertised deal, whether on GunBroker or another online gun sale platform, seems too good to be true.
-GunTab is a way to find out for sure.
+Sometimes guns posted on GunBroker (and other marketplaces) seem too good to be true.
+You can use GunTab to find out for sure.

 GunTab just received the following email from a real GunTab user:

 I may owe you folks [at GunTab] a debt of gratitude, even if only for helping to kill a deal.
 Or, far more to the point, quite possibly for helping to kill a scam.